 When it opened in 1830, the historic Ear Inn was popular with colorful characters ambling in from the docks of the Hudson.
 The basic decor (dark-wood bar, wobbly tables and chairs, lots of retro ephemera) hasn’t changed much since, but locals continue to pack the place thanks to its relaxed vibe and historical charm.
-Free snacks such as fried chicken and sausages can be had weeknights from 4 to 7pm, mitigating any wallet damage wreaked by a few $6 pints of Guinness.
+Free snacks such as fried chicken and sausages can be had weeknights during happy hour, mitigating any wallet damage wreaked by a few pints of Guinness.

 The stained-glass visage of a young boy in a cap stares at passersby from this been-here-forever corner establishment (the current owners have operated the place for 33 years).
 Tourists from nearby hotels come to mingle with locals at this typical New York bar—with its chalkboard menus and numerous microbrews (we like the herbal Schneider Weisse), Broome Street fits the bill.
 The docket of standard pub grub includes a respectable burger served on pita bread.